pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

     - If `data_dir` is a relative path, the component data is placed in `<deploy_dir>/<data_dir>`.
 For the calculation rules of `<deploy_dir>`, see the application rules of the `deploy_dir` field.

-- `log_dir`: The data directory.
+- `log_dir`: The log directory.
 Default value: `"log"`.
 Its application rules are as follows:

     - If the absolute path `log_dir` is configured at the instance level, the actual log directory is the `log_dir` configured for the instance.